 1. Loss of the Home

 Foreclosure results in being evicted from your home.
-You end up losing your home and any other investment that you had to make in the house.
+You end up losing your home and any other investment you had to make in the house.

 2. Causes Nervous Tension